 The Japanese study also found that the hair follicles of people aged 55 and over were smaller than those of younger subjects and had lower levels of Collagen 17A1.
 At the time, the scientists behind the study suggested their findings may one day be explored in the hope of finding potential new treatment options for thinning hair.

-Both of these conditions can be treated in more senior clients (people sometimes assume that specialist help for hairloss is only readily available to people wanting to combat thinning edges, pronounced widow’s peaks, bald crowns and receding hairlines when they’re in their 20s-40s), though the approach is slightly different for men and for women.
+Both of these conditions can be treated in more senior clients (people sometimes assume that specialist help for hairloss is only readily available to people wanting to combat thinning edges, pronounced widow’s peaks, balding crown areas and receding hairlines when they're in their 20s-40s), though the approach is slightly different for men and for women.

-In men, genetic hair loss can often be successfully managed through the use of a custom male hair loss treatment course – especially when help is sought before it becomes too advanced.
-Male pattern baldness has two MHRA and FDA approved medications – finasteride 1mg and minoxidil – which have been clinically proven to stabilise existing shedding, promote hair regrowth and prevent baldness with ongoing use.
+In men, genetic hair loss can often be successfully managed through the use of a male hair loss treatment course especially when help is sought before it becomes too advanced.
+Male pattern baldness has two recognised medications finasteride 1mg and minoxidil which have both been licensed by the MHRA and approved by the FDA, having been clinically proven to stabilise existing shedding, promote hair regrowth and prevent baldness with ongoing use.
+Additional hair growth supporting products can be used alongside either or both of these front-line treatments.

 Female pattern baldness is far more common than many people realise, and while some women may be able to disguise their hair fall with clever styling, it is nonetheless worrying to see signs such as an increasingly wider parting, less volume and the hair thinning at the temples.